entando/entando-docs/vuepress/docs/v7.3/tutorials/curate/ms-private-images.md

 kubectl create secret docker-registry YOUR-SECRET-NAME --docker-server=YOUR-REGISTRY-SERVER --docker-username=YOUR-USERNAME --docker-password=YOUR-PASSWORD --docker-email=YOUR-EMAIL -n entando
 ```

 **2a.
-Deploy a new Entando Application**
+Deploy to a new Entando Application**

 If you're setting up a new Entando Application, you can [add the Secret to the Entando Operator ConfigMap](../consume/entando-operator.md) under the property `entando.k8s.operator.image.pull.secrets`.
-This is just a list containing the names of Docker Secrets in the operator's namespace.
+This is a list containing the names of Docker Secrets in the Operator's namespace.

 ``` yaml
 data: